gabbersepp/dev.to-posts/blog-posts/net-internals/how-to-debug-with-windbg/how-to-debug-with-windbg.md

 # Why use WinDbg if I have Visual Studio with a more user friendly debugger?
 There are a few situations where this is necessary.
 At work we are developing a ASP.NET WebAPI.
 In the production environment you can not attach your Visual Studio to debug or analyze the memory.
 The latter is also a reason, you should make your familiar with WinDbg.
 It allows (of course as other tools, too) to analyze a memory dump, taken from any process.

 During my spare time the last week I started to write a .NET profiler with C++.
 This is a small DLL that is loaded along with a normal .NET application and allows you to monitor your .NET application.
-For example you get notifications for every function entry and so on.
+For example you get notifications if a  class loads and so on.
 To debug that DLL I had to use WinDbg.
-For reasons I do not know I was not able to utilize Visual Studio for that.
-If you know more about this issue, let me know.

 # Get WinDbg
 You can get WinDbg from [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).